 Santa Rosa Adult School offers adult students the opportunity to complete their high school diploma in a competency-based, open enrollment/open exit format.
 Adult school students must be at least 16 years old and not enrolled in a traditional secondary high school program.
-Potential SRAS students will have their TABE scores evaluated to determine if remediation in adult basic education is necessary prior to beginning adult high school coursework.
 Students work within guidelines of a course pacing guide developed by the instructor.
 A minimum of one course must be successfully completed through Santa Rosa Adult School for a student to receive a SRAS diploma.
 Other credits required for graduation may be transferred from other accredited institutions.
 These students will be assessed tuition.
 (See Section 7.1043)

 The SRAS program provides courses of study leading to completion of credits and passing state-mandated assessments necessary to qualify for a standard high school diploma.
-For adult high school programs, some exemptions to the requirements are present under s.1003.4282(6)(b), F.S.8:
+For adult high school programs, some exemptions to the requirements are present under s.
+1003.4282(6)(b), F.S.8: